-Full Proposal Submission Content Partnerships and Leveraging Describe your project partners and community involvement and the amount and types of leveraged resources they will provide.
+Full Proposal Submission Content Partnerships Describe your project partners and community involvement in carrying out your project.
 Provide letters of support from project partners to substantiate their role.
-Demonstrate how you will coordinate the use of EPA funding with other Federal and/or non-Federal sources of funds/resources to leverage additional resources beyond the grant funds awarded and any required cost share for applicants specified in Section III of the announcement to carry out the proposed project(s) and/or that EPA funding will complement activities relevant to the proposed project(s) carried out by the applicant with other sources of funds or resources.
-Describe the type and amount of leveraging proposed, how you will obtain the leveraged resources, the likelihood the leveraging will materialize during grant performance, the strength of the leveraging commitment, and the role the leveraged funds/resources will play in the overall project.
-Selected applicants are expected to abide by their proposed leveraging commitments during grant performance and the failure to do so may affect the legitimacy of the award.
-See Section IV.D. below for details on leveraging.
-Please note that under this solicitation applicants may not propose voluntary cost share or overmatch as a form of leveraging.
+Provide specifics as to the roles the partners will play to support the proposed project activities.
+Specifically describe whether the project partners establish or enhance new and unique relationships that contribute to expected environmental results and include agencies that have purview over water quality and land use decisions.
 Budget Detail Clearly explain how EPA funds will be used.
-This section provides an opportunity for a narrative description of the budget found in the SF 424(A).
+This section provides an opportunity for a narrative description of the budget found in the SF 424A.
 Applicants must itemize costs related to personnel, fringe benefits, contractual costs, travel, equipment, supplies, other direct costs, indirect costs, and total costs.
-Explanations of the costs associated with each project task, including match and leveraged amounts, should be provided.
+Explanations of the costs associated with each project task, including match amounts in full or in part from project partners, should be provided.
 Description of costs should correspond to figures presented in the SF 424(A).
 A table highlighting key tasks and/or outputs for the length of the project with the associated budget breakdown is recommended.
 Discuss whether the overall project costs and the various components are cost-effective in furthering future implementation.
 Programmatic Capability and Past Performance Provide information on your organizational experience and plan for timely and successfully achieving the objectives of the proposed project, and your staff expertise/ qualifications, staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project.
-Submit a list of federally and/or non federally funded assistance agreements (assistance agreements include federal grants and cooperative agreements but not federal contracts) similar in size, scope and relevance to the proposed project that your organization performed within the last three years (no more than 5 agreements and preferably EPA agreements), and describe (i) how you were technically able to successfully complete and manage these agreements and (ii) your history of meeting the those agreements and (ii) your history of meeting the reporting requirements under those agreements, including whether you reported timely progress towards achieving the expected outputs and outcomes of those agreements (and if not, explain why not) and whether you submitted acceptable final technical reports.
+Submit a list of federally and/or non federally funded assistance agreements (assistance agreements include federal grants and cooperative agreements but not federal contracts) similar in size, scope and relevance to the proposed project that your organization performed within the last three years (no more than 5 agreements and preferably EPA agreements), and describe (i) how you were technically able to successfully complete and manage those agreements and (ii) your history of meeting the reporting requirements under those agreements, including whether you reported timely progress towards achieving the expected outputs and outcomes of those agreements (and if not, explain why not) and whether you submitted acceptable final technical reports.
 In evaluating applicants under these factors in Section V, EPA will consider the information provided by the applicant and may also consider relevant information from other sources, including information from EPA files and/or from current/prior grantors (e.g., to verify and/or supplement the information provided by the applicant).
 If you have no relevant or available past performance or past reporting history, please indicate this in the proposal and you will receive a neutral score for these factors.
 If you do not provide any response for these items, you may receive a score of zero for these factors.